Frvnko/CS10/Websites/Essay Project Exemplar and Lessons/README.md

 # Essay Project
 Exemplar and Lessons

-For Exemplar and Additional Files, see <a href="https://github.com/QEHS-Websites/Essay-Project-Exemplar">Click Here</a>
+For Exemplar and Additional Files, see Teacher Repository, <a href="https://github.com/QEHS-Websites/Essay-Project-Exemplar">Click Here</a>

 ---